sairitvikb/ESG-Multi-Agent-Intelligence/README.md

 An intelligent multi-agent system powered by Large Language Models (LLMs) that automates the extraction, structuring, and generation of ESG (Environmental, Social, Governance) reports from unstructured corporate documents.

-This project demonstrates how agentic AI architectures can improve reasoning reliability, modularity, and output quality compared to traditional single-agent pipelines.
+This project demonstrates how agentic AI architectures can improve reasoning reliability, modularity, and output quality compared to the traditional single-agent pipelines.

 ---